Almantask/BDD-Specflow-Demo-SimplCommerce/docs/Refineing-User-Stories/Change-Shopping-Cart-Item-Quantity-v6.md

 ### Increment quantity when enough items in stock

 - Enough items in stock
-- chose to increment quantity
+- increment quantity
 - => incremented quantity

 ### Increment quantity is not allowed when not enough items in stock

 - Not enough items in stock
-- chose to increment quantity
+- increment quantity
 - => unchanged quantity

 ### Edit quantity directly changes quantity

-- Chose to change quantity directly
+- change quantity directly
 - typed "2"
 - => quantity is 2

 ### Edit quantity directly with invalid input rejects it

-- Chose to change quantity directly
+- change quantity directly
 - typed invalid quantity
 - => input rejected